rails/solid_queue/README.md

   config.solid_queue.connects_to = { database: { writing: :primary, reading: :replica } }
   ```

-## Inspiration

-Solid Queue has been inspired by [resque](https://github.com/resque/resque) and [GoodJob](https://github.com/bensheldon/good_job).
-We recommend checking out these projects as they're great examples from which we've learnt a lot.

-## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Recurring tasks
 Solid Queue supports defining recurring tasks that run at specific times in the future, on a regular basis like cron jobs.
 These are managed by dispatcher processes and as such, they can be defined in the dispatcher's configuration like this:
 ```yml